Ranger Tips – Ngarkat Conservation Park

 This narrow, sandy track passes through a fragile environment and requires drivers to have a high level of 4WD experience.

-Don’t worry, if two-wheel drive (2WD) is more your thing, part of Ngarkat Conservation Park is 2WD accessible and it’s easy to get around.
+Don’t worry.
+If two-wheel drive (2WD) is more your thing, part of Ngarkat Conservation Park is 2WD accessible, and it’s easy to get around.

 Want some pointers about what to do on your next visit?
 We’ve asked park ranger Ryan Hamood for some insider tips.
-Here’s what he had to say:

 What is Ngarkat Conservation Park’s best kept secret?